 HB 280, the "Campus Carry" legislation, became effective July 1, 2017.
 For more information on this new law (which amends O.C.G.A. § 16-11-127.1) and how it has been implemented on University System of Georgia campuses, refer to Chancellor Wrigley’s guidance to the USG community, dated May 24, 2017.
+In April 2022, SB 319 was singed into effect allowing permitless carry of a concealed handgun by a lawful weapons carrier.
 Below you will find additional information in response to common topics of inquiries that members of the USG community have posed.

 Are handguns prohibited wherever enrolled high school students go while on campus?

-No. HB 280 only prohibits handguns in rooms and spaces that are being used for classes in which high school students are enrolled.
-It does not prohibit license- holders from carrying concealed handguns in other areas where those high school students may go while on campus.
+Handguns are prohibited in rooms and spaces that are being used for classes in which high school students are enrolled.
+Legal weapons holders may carry concealed handguns in other areas where those high school students may go while on campus.

-Can faculty members and students other than license-holders ask the registrar whether high school students are enrolled in their classes?
+Can any faculty member or student ask the registrar whether high school students are enrolled in their classes?

 Can faculty members ask students to identify themselves if they are carrying handguns or ask students who carry handguns to take different classes?

-No. State law grants license-holders the ability to carry handguns to public college and university classes (except those in which high school students are enrolled), and faculty members may not ask license-holders to reveal that they are carrying concealed handguns or in any way discourage them from doing what they are legally allowed to do.
+No. State law grants lawful weapons carriers the ability to carry handguns to public college and university classes (except those in which high school students are enrolled), and faculty members may not ask the individual to reveal that they are carrying concealed handguns or in any way discourage them from doing what they are legally allowed to do.

 Are faculty members responsible for announcing to their classes that guns are (or are not) prohibited because high school students are (or are not) enrolled?